 A creature may use this discipline as often as it wishes.
 However, a group is subject to only 1 hallucination from any 1 creature within a 24-hour period.

 HYPNOTIZE

-Cost: 10 WPR/command Roll Required: G Range: Touch to 10' Area: Unlimited place a suggestion in the subconscious of an individual for either immediate or later use.
+Cost: 10 WPR/command Range: Touch to 10' EWS: 120+ Roll Required: G Area: Unlimited

 "No sooner had we begun our trek along the winding forest path when we discovered that Paul was gone . . . again."